Probabilistic Unitary Formulation of Open Quantum System Dynamics: Generalization to the infinite-dimensional system

-In the following, we will generalize the results in the main text to the cases of countably infinite dimensional Hilbert space.
-The key is to generalize Eq.\,(\ref{eq7}), i.e. finding an infinite dimensional matrix $P$ and the shift unitary operator $\mathcal{U}_i$ that plays the similar role of real Weyl operator in finite dimensional case.
-It turns out that instead of a circulant matrix, the matrix $P$ can be defined as a lower triangular Toeplitz matrix in the infinite dimensional case, such that
+In the following, we will generalize the results in the main text to the cases of countably infinite-dimensional Hilbert space.
+The key is to generalize Eq.\,(\ref{eq7}), i.e., find an infinite-dimensional matrix $P$ and the shift unitary operator $\mathcal{U}_i$ that plays a similar role of real Weyl operator in finite-dimensional case.
+It turns out that instead of a circulant matrix, the matrix $P$ can be defined as a lower triangular Toeplitz matrix in the infinite-dimensional case, such that

 where $p_0=p_{-1}=p_{-2}=\dots=0,$ and $p_1,p_2,\dots$, are the eigenvalues of the density matrix $\rho(t)$.
-Since any infinite dimensional triangular matrix is invertible if and only if all entries on the diagonal are nonzero, and since we can always rearrange the eigenvalues of the density matrix such that $p_1$ is nonzero, the matrix $P$ can always be made invertible in the infinite dimensional case.
+Since any infinite-dimensional triangular matrix is invertible if and only if all entries on the diagonal are nonzero, and since we can always rearrange the eigenvalues of the density matrix such that $p_1$ is nonzero, the matrix $P$ can always be made invertible in the infinite-dimensional case.
 Moreover, since

 and

 we have